Dancing with the Stars (American TV series) season 22: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows.
-Scores by guest judges are excluded.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores by guest judges are excluded.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, jive, quickstep, or tango.
 Couples are listed in the order they performed.

 Week 2: Latin Night

-The couples danced a Latin-inspired routine.
-The Argentine tango, paso doble, rumba, salsa, and samba were introduced.
-Couples are listed in the order they performed.
+The couples danced a Latin-inspired routine, and are listed in the order they performed.

 Mark Ballas was unable to perform due to an injury, so Paige VanZant performed with Alan Bersten instead.

 Week 3: Most Memorable Year Night

 The couples performed one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary and waltz were introduced.
 Couples are listed in the order they performed.

 Week 4: Disney Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Zendaya, Bruno Tonioli.

-The couples performed one unlearned dance to a song from a Disney film.
-Jazz and the Viennese waltz were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance to a song from a Disney film, and are listed in the order they performed.